MyNamesLex/Kyte-Bot/README.md

 ### !ChangePrefix {prefix}

-Changes prefix to whatever you set it to
+Changes prefix to whatever you set it to, has to be a single value entered

 ### !Ping